lukelbd/ncparallel/README.md

 third argument is the output file.
 Note that **the script must expect an input file and an output file as arguments**.

-The optional flags are as follows:
+The flags are as follows:

 * `-s`: If passed, silent mode is enabled.
 * `-k`: If passed, temporary files are kept (i.e. not deleted).